Announcing H.O.M.E. : A Letter From Our CEO

 I studied the role housing has played in racial inequalities, and found that not only have biased housing systems been one of the most damaging systemic inhibitors of financial growth among marginalized groups, but that the problem persists to this day (as found in multiple studies, including data from the Urban Institute).

 Finally, with some creativity to name the program from product manager extraordinaire Lianna O’Brien, H.O.M.E., a non-profit 501(c)3, was born: Housing Opportunity Made Equal.

 Our mission statement:

 Funnel is dedicated to fair housing for all.
 We created H.O.M.E. to advance our commitment of building responsible technology and supporting causes that provide disadvantaged renters with access to safe and healthy housing.
 Through our actions, we strive to combat the systemic oppression prevalent throughout the leasing process that results in limited housing access for marginalized home seekers.
-Every online application completed through our platform generates a $1 donation on behalf of H.O.M.E. that is used toward ending housing discrimination and increasing economic opportunity through housing.
+Every new lease signed and completed using our online leasing solution generates a $1 donation on behalf of H.O.M.E. that is used toward ending housing discrimination and increasing economic opportunity through housing.

 Today, nearly 53 years from the signing of the Fair Housing Act, April 11, 1968, we are announcing this commitment to the world (our press release is here).
 Beyond the financial contributions we are committed to providing going forward, I am further delighted by the proactive steps our engineering team has taken to limit bias and disqualifying conditions in our approach to artificial intelligence and the rental process that we can affect directly.
 We hope to bring greater education to our larger community on the importance of fair housing and the impact it has on daily life, safety, education and prosperity.
 But we know we cannot do it alone.
 I would be honored to continue learning from, and listening to, other leaders who are working to fight housing discrimination and dedicated to improve fair housing for all.